Gashaw512/burp-frame/README.md

 ### 📜 Export Burp Certificate

-- Go to: `Proxy → Options → Import/Export CA Certificate`
+- Go to: `Proxy → Proxy Settings → Import/Export CA Certificate`
 - Export the certificate as **DER format**:
-  `cert.der`
+- Choose a file (Select directory where to save ) to export the CA certeficate and save as `cert.der`